-- Mistreatment-Induced Betrayal: The main reason for Iago's HeelFace Turn; he's sick and tired of Jafar constantly abusing him and pushing him around.
-Also the reason why Abis Mal's minions tries to kill him.
+- Mistreatment-Induced Betrayal: The main reason for Iago's Heel–Face Turn; he's sick and tired of Jafar constantly abusing him and pushing him around.
+Also the reason why Abis Mal's minions try to kill him.

 - Negative Continuity: Genie mentions Hercules (who looks nothing like the Disney version, because well this was produced four years before Disney did Hercules).

-- Another problem is that the Hercules TV series (that takes place during teen Hercules's training) had a crossover with Aladdin that was supposed to happen way after Return of Jafar.
-Indicating that the entire Aladdin series would have taken place before Hercules was even a famous hero!
-One could, however, argue this point by noting how much of the Genie's trip couldn't have happened in ancient times either and that he probably used his time-travel abilities for this trip.
-(That being said, even there, the absolutely not matching appearances of the two Hercules receive no explanation).
+- Another problem is that the Hercules TV series (that takes place during the training of teenage Hercules) had a crossover with Aladdin that was supposed to happen way after Return of Jafar, indicating that the entire Aladdin series took place before Hercules was even a famous hero.
+One could, however, argue that the Genie's probably used his time-travel abilities during his trip.
+(This being said, even then the absolutely not matching appearances of the two Herculeses receive no explanation).

-- Never My Fault: Abis Mal blames Aladdin for turning his men against him, when it was his own abusive behavior and incompetence as a leader that led them to turn against him.
+- Never My Fault: Abis Mal blames Aladdin for turning his men against him, when it was his own abusive behavior and incompetence as a leader that made them turn against him.

-- Nice Job Breaking It, Hero!: Aladdin tricking Jafar into becoming a genie saved the day in the first film.
-But when he gets loose in this film, Aladdin's created a foe with all of the Genie's powers, none of the morals, and more than enough means to work around the three rules a genie must follow.
-Al, you little genius, you...
+- Nice Job Breaking It, Hero: Aladdin tricking Jafar into becoming a genie saved the day in the first film.
+But when he gets loose in this film, Aladdin's created a foe with all of a genie's powers, none of the morals, and more than enough means to work around the rule.

-- If Jafar had just swallowed his pride and actually treated Iago like somewhat of an equal after forcing him out of the Lamp instead of, well, ranting that Iago would have been stuck in the bazaar squacking "Polly Want A Cracker" had he not been involved, most of the movie would not have happened.
+- If Jafar had just swallowed his pride and actually treated Iago like somewhat of an equal after the parrot dug them out of the Cave of Wonders instead of treating him like crap, Iago would never have pulled a Heel–Face Turn.

-- Jafar could've just let Aladdin die from going over the waterfall.
-Instead, he decided that he needed to humiliate him further before he died through a needlessly more convoluted scheme that had more chances to (and eventually did) go wrong.
+- Jafar could've just let Aladdin die by letting him go over the waterfall.
+Instead, he decided that he needs to humiliate the boy further through a more convoluted scheme that had greater odds of going wrong.

-- No Ontological Inertia: After Jafar's death, all the destruction he caused is reversed, with the lava pit closing back up, the palace getting restored, and Carpet reintegrated.
-Earlier in the film, Abis Mal of all people is wise about this possibly happening, as he suspects that freeing Jafar would make the things he conjured disappear.
+- No Ontological Inertia: After Jafar's death, all the destruction he caused is reversed, with the lava pit closing up, the palace repaired, and Carpet restored to life.
+Earlier in the film, Abis Mal of all people is wise about this possibly happening, as he suspects that freeing Jafar would make the treasure the evil genie conjured disappear.

 - Nothing Can Stop Us Now!: Near the end, Jafar has Aladdin and his friends at his mercy hanging over a lava pit.
 "Give it up, boy.
-You can never have my lamp, and there is no one here to save you this time."
-Cue Iago's arrival.
+You will never have my lamp, and there is no one here to save you this time."
+Cue Iago arriving to save the day.

 - Oblivious Guilt Slinging: The good guys really lay it on thick when Iago's (reluctantly) planning to betray them.